 Karen Blixens Vej 1, 2300 København S, Bygning 21, Building: 21.4.43

-I have worked with art history and visual culture studies in Denmark and internationally since the early 1990s, in the start with a focus on appropriation, installation, conceptual, and postcolonial art, as art critic and curator, among them as co-curator of one of the first postcolonial art exhibitions in Denmark, Interzones, Copenhagen and Uppsala 1996.
-I have worked with art, design and culture from an interdisciplinary and cross-topical approach has involved in research activities in Europe, Brazil, Somalia, and Australia; projects, conferences, keynotes, seminars, networks, publications.
+I have worked with visual culture studies and art history in Denmark and internationally since the early 1990s, in the beginning with a focus on appropriation, installation, conceptual, and postcolonial art, as art critic and independent curator, among them as co-curator of one of the first postcolonial art exhibitions in Denmark, Interzones, Copenhagen and Uppsala 1996.
+I have worked with art, design and culture from an interdisciplinary and cross-topical approach and has been involved in research activities in Europe, Brazil, Somalia, and Australia; projects, conferences, keynotes, seminars, networks, publications.
 Themes such as the relation between art and design, visual culture and creative industries, and artistic and creative resources in the developing South.
 My work as art historian focus on strengthening the field by testing it in a variety of contexts.
+Visual culture has in such an understanding opened a very large interface between artn history and the multiple contemporary meanings of the visual.
 The potential of art history has developed substantially, inside and outside the institutions traditionally related to the field, and this is an important resource for the future.

-Key topics: Art, culture, design, innovation, urbanization, with a particular interest in;
+Key topics: the visual, art, culture, design, innovation, urbanization, with a particular interest in;

 - Basic theoretical issues: ontologies, theories, epistemologies and method, with a focus on creativity.

-- Practices that bring research into participatory impact with stakeholders outside the institution; design management, architecture and urbanization, innovation and creative industries.
+- Practices that bring research into participatory and innovative impact with private, public and non-profit stakeholders outside the university; project-focus - design management, development of creativity in the Global South, architecture and urbanization, innovation and creative industries.

-I Involve my research with a broad experience as project leader, curator, critic, journalist, manager, innovator, consultant and cultural activitist and have often organized my teaching with external partners, from civil activists such as the Trampoline House over the commercial broadcaster TV3 to online teaching at James Cook University, Australia.
+I Involve my research with a broad experience as project leader, curator, critic, journalist, manager, innovator, consultant and cultural activitist and have often organized my teaching with external partners, from civil activists such as the Trampoline House over the commercial broadcaster TV3 and programs on The Royal Danish Academy of Fine Arts Schools of Architecture, Design and Conservation, to online teaching at James Cook University, Australia.

-Building, Urbanization, Climate: PI, 2018 – ; research, teaching, development and knowledge transfer; focusing on artistic and creative resources in the developing South in architecture and urbanisation, in the Horn of Africa, in collaboration with Dreyers Foundation, Copenhagen; The C. L. David Foundation and Collection, Copenhagen; Dahabshiil, Hargeisa; and Abaarso Tech University, Hargeisa (https://www.instagram.com/p/BpOoDXjAKd0/).
-Most recent event: workshop January 2020: https://www.facebook.com/abaarsotechuniversity/videos/213212409837900/ See also research-monograph in progress, Tracing Somali Architecture, https://issuu.com/fseehusen/docs/som-bog-high-res
+Building, Urbanization, Climate: PI, 2018 – ; research, teaching, development and knowledge transfer; focusing on artistic and creative resources in the developing South in architecture and urbanisation, in the Horn of Africa, in partnership with Abaarso Tech University, Hargeisa and collaboration with Dreyers Foundation, Copenhagen; The C. L. David Foundation and Collection, Copenhagen; Danish Institute, Damaskus; Dahabshiil, Hargeisa and Shuraako Foundation, Hargeisa; supported by The Royal Danish Academy of Fine Arts Schools of Architecture, Design and Conservation, DANIDA, and SCI-Arc, Los Angeles (https://www.instagram.com/p/BpOoDXjAKd0/).
+Most recent event: workshop January 2020: https://www.facebook.com/abaarsotechuniversity/videos/213212409837900/ , https://dreyersfond.dk/okay-portfolio/somalias-arkitektur/ and https://www.instagram.com/p/B9ROAO-BoTt/ See also research-monograph in progress, Tracing Somali Architecture, https://issuu.com/fseehusen/docs/som-bog-high-res

 Visual Practice: 2018 – ; Foreign Coordinator, research project in art and visual practices, with Contemporary Scenarios of the Image and the Visual Culture, Pontifical Catholic University of Rio de Janeiro, Brazil.
 See Youtube-channel, Trans Visual CAPES-PRINT PUC-Rio: https://www.youtube.com/watch?v=UM1qFuJqb94